Amir Abdou

-Amir Abdou (آمير عبدو; born 8 July 1972) is a Comorian professional football manager, who coached the Mauritania national team until 2024.
+Amir Abdou (آمير عبدو; born 8 July 1972) is a French-Comorian professional football manager, who coached the Mauritania national team until 2024.

 Career

 In 2012, Abdou began his coaching career in the French club Golfech.
 From 13 January 2014 he coached Comoros national team.
 He signed a new contract in January 2019.
 Abdou spent eight years in charge of Comoros and led them to their first ever Nations Cup finals in Cameroon.

 On 3 March 2022, he joined the Mauritania national team.
+He led them out of the groups for the first time in their history.